 Field Recommended Your Entry

-Name for the PGATE application audix
+Name for the PGATE application for the PGATE application AUDIX

 You can only change the information in this field when you add a PGATE card.
+AUDIA

 PGATE card location

 You can only change the information in this field when you add a PGATE card.

 Туре BX.25

 You can only change the information in this field when you add a PGATE board.

 Port

 Enter the PGATE port location to which the BX.25 data module connects.

-Name audix
+Name AUDIX

-Enter the name that identifies the Intuity system connection
+Enter the name that identifies the Lucent INTUITY system connection

 COR

 Endpoint Type adjunct

 DTE/DTC dte